lias-laboratory/waker-entity-resolution/README.md

-# WAKER — Weight Attribution based on Kolmogorov-Arnold Networks for Entity Resolution
+# WAKER: Weight Attribution based on Kolmogorov-Arnold Networks for Entity Resolution

 Code accompanying the paper: